szquchen/water_4b_correction/README.md

 # 4-body Correction to the MB-pol water potential

 This is a potential energy surface (PES) that corrects the 4-body component of the MB-pol water potential [1-3].
+Note that the MB-pol can be downloaded at https://github.com/paesanilab/MBX; our PES only calculates the correction.

 A brief description for each folder is given below; more details can be found in README files inside the folder.

 ## src_fit folder
 This folder contains the data set used for this potential and the program that performs the potential fitting.